microsoft/microsoft-ui-xaml-specs/active/ListViewGridView/listviewgridview-designupdates.md

 <!-- For example, this is a place to provide a brief explanation of some dependent
 area, just explanation enough to understand this new API, rather than telling the reader "go read 100 pages of background information posted at ...". --> In WinUI 2.2, controls began to be re-designed to have rounded corners, marking a shift in our overall design language.
 There's more information on rounded corners in WinUI [here](https://docs.microsoft.com/en-us/windows/uwp/design/style/rounded-corner), but the general purpose of the rounded corners and design shift is to evoke warmth and trust, and make the UI easier for users to visually process.
 Since this shift, certain controls have adopted the new styling and recieved rounded corners, but some have not.
 This creates a strong visual inconsistency in WinUI apps, where certain pieces of an app may look modern and others may look dated.
-A common example of this is ListView and GridView.
-These are two very heavily used controls, but they still have squared corners and look dated when placed alongside controls that are more modernly designed, such as [NavigationView](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/navigationview) or even [Button](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/buttons).
+A common example of this is ListView and GridView items.
+These are two very heavily used controls, but their items still have squared corners and look dated when placed alongside controls that are more modernly designed, such as [NavigationView](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/navigationview) or even [Button](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/buttons).

 This spec will detail a number of changes to update the designs of ListView and GridView so that they are more visually aligned with modern WinUI controls.
 At a high level, some key parts of these updated styles are: rounded corners, a new selection indicator, rounded checkboxes and new checkbox design for multiple selection, and an improved border design for GridView.
 The spec will also go over the API changes necessary to support these new designs.